The Elliott Simmons Charitable Trust

 Known Beneficiaries

-The trust has supported several organizations including:
+The trust has supported several organisations including:

 - Jami (Jewish mental health charity): The trust funded Jami's Hub in Finchley, now known as the Elliott Simmons Centre for Wellbeing, and provided a substantial grant to refurbish Head Room café in Golders Green, a social enterprise established by Jami in 2016 that provides mental health support alongside kosher food and beverages.